 Important Things To Know About Fishing Tarpons In Gambia

 Gambia is located in West Africa and completely surrounded by Senegal.
 This country is rich in various things, but most importantly the best thing about it is the river Gambia.
 This river meets up in the Atlantic ocean and provides wonderful fishing opportunities.

 But Tarpon fishing in Gambia is indeed the most popular among fishing enthusiast.

 Tarpon is by far the most popular fish in Gambia, and they are huge in size.
 They range from 15lb to 300lb.
 In Gambia, Tarpon is quite popular, and it can be caught by using various fishing methods.
 Various anglers from around the globe are coming to Gambia to grab their prize of the biggest tarpon.

 One thing you must know about Tarpon is the fact that they are very acrobatic in nature.
 They can challenge you and your skills.
-So, it’s better to catch them in shallow waters.
-But if you have little or no experience in fishing then you are going to face a hard time catching Tarpons.
+So, it's better to catch them in shallow waters.
+But if you have little or no experience in fishing with the best ice fishing rods then you are going to face a hard time catching Tarpons.